Abbreviations used here:

 Suppose the patient really has something else ?
 Long arm PC BPPV should be treated with the Epley (see below).
 Central adaptation nystagmus needs no treatment.
 Other central nystagmus -- an MRI seems reasonable.

-A controlled randomized study of a rational maneuver is needed.
+A controlled randomized study of a rational AC maneuver is needed.

-The Vestibular Disorders Association (VEDA) maintains a large and comprehensive list of doctors who have indicated a proficiency in treating BPPV.
+The Vestibular Disorders Association (VEDA) maintains a large and comprehensive list of providers who have indicated a proficiency in treating BPPV.
 Please contact them to find a local treating provider.
 BPPV can be treated by a variety of specialities -- physical therapy, audiology, neurology, otolaryngology, internal medicine.
 Usually the most relevant question is "do you use video frenzel goggles in your practice ?".
 If they don't, it is often best to look elsewhere.

-Because anterior canal BPPV is more complex than posterior canal BPPV, and includes far more central nervous system conditions (i.e. brain tumors, strokes, Chiari Malformation) as alternative possibilities, we think that seeing a neurologist experienced with dizziness is usually best option.
+Because anterior canal BPPV is more complex than posterior canal BPPV, and includes far more central nervous system conditions (i.e. brain tumors, strokes, Chiari Malformation) as alternative possibilities, we think that seeing a neurologist experienced with dizziness is usually the safest option.

-Our own practice is located in Chicago Illinois.
-Chicago Dizziness and Hearing, 645 N Michigan, Suite 410, Chicago 60611
+Our dizzy specialty practice is located in Chicago Illinois.